CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

  1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

- 1. Select your Microsoft Sentinel Workspace you created earlier.
+ 1. Select the Microsoft Sentinel Workspace you created earlier.

  1. Select **Data Connector** from configuration area.

- 1. GO-to conent hub and search for **Windows Security Events** and Install
+ 1. GO-to content hub and search for **Windows Security Events** and Install

  1. From the Data Connectors Tab, search for the **Windows Security Events via AMA** connector and select it from the list.